 It is essential these publications are read by providers and their staff.
 A provider's network participation status could be affected by failure to keep abreast of all notices published in the Providers' News.
 This is one way of assisting providers in accessing available health plan benefits for Arkansas Blue Cross members.
+To subscribe to Providers' News please submit email request to providersnews@arkbluecross.com.

-For ideas, comments or suggestions of topics to be addressed in the Providers' News, please call Customer Service at (501) 221-3733 or 1-800-843-1329 or the local Arkansas Blue Cross regional office.
+For ideas, comments, or suggestions of topics to be addressed in the Providers' News, please call Customer Service at 501-221-3733 or 800-843-1329 or the local Arkansas Blue Cross.